COSCRAD/coscrad/README.md

 We have adopted the monorepo approach to allow our members to maximize opportunities for code sharing and collaboration, while maintaining autonomy and focus on their own individual projects within this workspace.

 ### Projects

 #### Apps

 Our apps are of two kinds:
 **core coscrad apps**

 -   `api` (core back-end for the COSCRAD `web of knowledge`)
 -   `coscrad-frontend` (standard front-end for the COSCRAD `web of knowledge`)

-**community experimental prototypes**
+**community projects**

 -   `tng-dictionary` (maintained by Justin Bambrick, TNG)
 -   `tsilqotin-language-hub` (maintained by Justin Bambrick, TNG)
 -   `tng-radio-hub` (maintained by Blake Sellars, TNG)

+The core apps are developed and maintained by the core COSCRAD team.
+These projects are subject to strict guidelines for code quality and automated test coverage.

-The core apps adhere to strict static analysis, and leverage relatively comprehensive automated  unit \ integration test coverage (Jest), and e2e tests (Cypress).
-Meanwhile, the experimental prototypes are more 'Wild West'.
-Many ideas explored in the prototypes will eventually find their way into Coscrad's core.
+The community projects currently consist of several prototypes of front-end clients that leverage the COSCRAD API.
+The Many ideas explored in the community projects will eventually find their way into Coscrad's core.

 #### libs

 We maintain several libraries, which allow us to share code between applications in the monorepo.

 -   `@coscrad/api-interfaces` (shared types \ enums that represent the contract between `api` and `coscrad-frontend`)
 -   `@coscrad/validation` (our custom constraint functions and a combination of custom and `class-validator` validation decorators)
 -   `@coscrad/data-types` (custom data types for models and command payloads and decorators that wrap-in corresponding validation decorators)
 -   `@coscrad/commands` (our custom barebones command infrastructure, loosely based on the command part of `@nestjs/cqrs`
 -   `@coscrad/media-player` (our custom react media player)

-**
+\*\*

 ## Getting Started

 ### Technical Details

 This monorepo workspace is managed using [Nx](https://nx.dev).
 See the `README` in an individual app or lib to learn more about the tools used on that particular project.